A Basildon Chronology|

 site was levelled and the Argos distribution centre now stands in its place.

 The Who (pop group) perform at Mecca's Locarno Ballroom in Market Pavement.
-They appear again
+The group appears there twice more on 18th March

-The New Towns Act, 1965 introduced.
+The New Towns Act, 1965 receives Royal Assent.
 This Act

 is a revision of the original 1946 Act.